A Statement from Owe Aku Bring Back the Way re: A Presidential Decision on the Keystone XL Pipeline

 WE HAVE TO BE READY!

 WE RELY ON THE ALLIES to keep our movement moving.
-So far we have been able to raise nearly $1000 for our transportation fund BUT the Lakota Oyate is a big place!
-With just TEN BUCK FROM 930 PLEDGES we would be able to accomplish even more, most importantly recruiting allies and supporters to this critical work for everyone's future.
+So far we have been able to mobilize our people and allies because of the generous donations made right her on our website from our supporters for the highly expensive costs of transportation.
+The Lakota Oyate is a big place!
+With TEN BUCK PLEDGES we have been able to accomplish a lot and hope that our family, friends and allies will continue their generosity and demonstrate their support of our work and in particular Moccasins on the Ground.
+With communal effort we will be able to accomplish even more, most importantly recruiting allies and supporters to this critical work for everyone's future.

 Owe Aku works to bring back our way of life which includes humanity’s role in nature: we are a part of it, not outside of it, not having dominion over it.
 To achieve this Owe Aku works to stop mining that contaminates our water and land.
 Owe Aku has reestablished programs that utilize the wisdom of our ancestors in combatting the effects of inter-generational trauma caused by colonization and the intentional attempts for hundreds of years to destroy our culture.